-The costs of these Elevated Elements Inspections are expected to vary widely, based on the type of construction, the accessibility of the elements (such as the need for extension ladders or scaffolding), associated materials that must be reviewed, any destructive work that may be necessary, and restoration costs of the destructive work.
-Currently inspection costs have been ranging in the \$800-1,200 per deck inspected, or a rough average of \$500 per unit (i.e. not all units may have decks).
-Providers are required to inspect a "Statistically Significant Sample", which means a sufficient number of units inspected to provide 95 percent confidence that the results from the sample are reflective of the whole, with a margin of error of no greater than plus or minus 5 percent."
-In user-friendly terms this means several areas of every property will need to be evaluated, and a mid-size HOA of 150 units should anticipate inspection fees in the \$75,000 - 150,000 range.
-Note, this does not include the costs of remediation should that be determined necessary.
+The costs of these elevated elements inspections are expected to vary widely, based on the type of construction, the accessibility of the elements (such as the need for extension ladders or scaffolding), associated materials that must be reviewed, any destructive work that may be necessary, and restoration costs of the destructive work.
+Currently inspection costs have been ranging in the \$800-1,200 per deck inspected, or a rough average of \$500 per unit (i.e., not all units may have decks, or decks that require inspection).
+Providers are required to inspect a "statistically significant sample," which means "a sufficient number of units inspected to provide 95 percent confidence that the results from the sample are reflective of the whole, with a margin of error of no greater than plus or minus 5 percent."
+In user-friendly terms this means multiple areas of every property will need to be evaluated, and a mid-size association of 150 units should anticipate inspection fees in the \$75,000 - \$150,000 range.
+This estimate does not include the costs of remediation should that be determined necessary based on the inspection.